theblkguy/stream-scene/README.md

 **Your complete creative production platform for streamlined workflows**

+## 🌟 Features

 StreamScene is a modern, full-stack web application designed for content creators, streamers, and media professionals.
-It provides an integrated suite of tools for project management, file organization, content scheduling, and collaborative workflows.
+It provides an integrated suite of tools for project management, file organization, and collaborative workflows.

 ## ✨ Features